nzekenov/einstein/README.md

 - WYSIWYG in creation of lesson allows to use different types of files, materials as well as designing

+For this project I used:
 * Ruby & Rails version
 Rails v: 5.1.6, Ruby 2.5.0p0

+- tinyMCE (for the first time)